 The main mechanism by which the evaluation will be communicated to the CEWO, the Selected teams and other scientists and water managers is the annual evaluation report for the Vegetation Theme.
-This will involve a technical report as well as a plain English summary report produced in years 2 and 3.

 C2.
 Stories

 In addition to the technical report, the Vegetation Theme will provide the Basin-scale Communication and Engagement theme with a story highlighting the key findings of the Basin Scale vegetation evaluation in years 2 and 3.